Asymptotically Achieving Centralized Rate on the Decentralized Network MISO Channel: Main Results

-To this extent, we have shown that the uniform scalar quantizer $\Qc_u$ enables us to reach the requirements regarding the probability of not feasible consistent cases.
-Hence, it remains to prove that it also attains high enough accuracy in the feasible consistent cases.
+To this extent, we have shown that the uniform scalar quantizer $\Qc_u$ enables us to reach the requirements regarding the probability of the cases that are not \emph{feasible consistent}.
+Hence, it remains to prove that it also attains high enough precision in the feasible consistent cases.
 This will be proven in Section~\ref{se:proof_theo}.
 Hereinafter, we assume that the uniform quantizer of Lemma~\ref{lem:uniform_quantizer} is applied in the CD-ZF.